torik42/YaLafi/README.md

 provide project-specific definitions in advance.

-For macros, which may be declared with \\newcommand, you can use options --defs and --define for yalafi and shell, respectively.
+For macros, which may be declared with \\newcommand, you can use options --defs and --define for yalafi and yalafi.shell, respectively.
 Alternatively, one can add the definitions to member 'Parameters.macro\_defs\_latex' in file yalafi/parameters.py.

 More complicated macros as well as environments have to be registered with Python code.
-This may be done with options --pyth and --python-defs for yalafi and shell, respectively; see the example in [definitions.py](definitions.py).
+This may be done with options --pyth and --python-defs for yalafi and yalafi.shell, respectively;
+see the example in [definitions.py](definitions.py).
 Alternatively, you can modify the collections 'Parameters.macro\_defs\_python' and 'Parameters.environment\_defs' in yalafi/parameters.py.

 ### Definition of macros

-`Macro(parms, name, args='', repl='', opts=[])`
+`Macro(parms, name, args='', repl='', opts=[], extract='')`

 - `parms`: current object of type Parameters
 - `name`: macro name with '\\'